SikhoQ/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5-rev_string.c is a function that reverses a string.
 6-puts2.c is a function that prints every other character in a string passed as an argument, starting with the first character
 7-puts_half.c is a function that prints the second half of a string passed as an argument.
+8-print_array.c is a function that prints n elements of an array of integers.